Project Setup

 B61EFF348B43D7C93F67F6D2ABE17391D709A77F9A040D6309984665082DFE8A

-Note down the blockchain ID, we will use it to connect to the chain.
+Note down the blockchain ID; you need to use it to connect to the chain.

-codebase.
-Whenever you change blockchain code of dapp, you will need to wipe
+Postchain generates a blockchain ID for dapp based on its codebase.
+Whenever you change the blockchain code of the dapp, you need to wipe the database by adding the -wipe

-If you missed the log in console, you can always check previous log in
+If you missed the log-in console, you could always see the previous log in the logs/logfile.log

 file.